ZawadiSumba66/todo-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Todo-app

-A list of items each with a title,description and Du date.
+A list of items each with a title,description and due date.
 A particular set of items can be grouped into a project

 ## Built With